 The late novelist Ursula Le Guin shared her daily work routine in an interview in 1988:

-Highly-effective people know how to get the best from themselves.
-The right structure is personal to the individual, and needs to have the appropriate balance of focused bouts of work, inspiring rests, shallow tasks, and personal admin.
-It doesn’t have to be conventional, but it does need to be structured and consistent.
-Get it right, and it will be effective.
+Highly effective people know how to get the best from themselves.
+The right structure is personal to the individual, and needs to have the appropriate balance of focused periods of work, inspiring rests, shallow tasks, and personal admin.

 Companies often invest budget in team drinking and occasional off-sites.
 But they rarely think about giving staff access to different and inspiring places to get away and concentrate.